CutFlame/MCDSaveEdit/README.md

 Windows application for modifying [Minecraft: Dungeons](https://www.minecraft.net/en-us/about-dungeons/) save files.

 #### DISCLAIMER: Please keep backups of your save files!
-This app does not guarantee your save file to be playable!
+This app does not guarantee your save file to be playable after editing!

 <img src="screenshot.png"/>